swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondronecargodetached.md

 ---

 # OnDroneCargoDetached
-This event is triggered when drone_cargo_detached is triggered
+This event is triggered when drone_cargo_detached is triggered.
 ::: tabs
 @tab Lua
 ```lua